-Sally Pryor, from 'The Canberra Times', reported on last week’s talk by Alfred Fletcher, author of 'Brutal', at the National Museum of Australia.
+Sally Pryor, from The Canberra Times, reported on last week’s talk by Alfred Fletcher, author of Brutal: Surviving Westbrook Boys Home by Al Fletcher as told to Cheryl Jorgensen, at the National Museum of Australia.

 ‘My identity was stolen from me’.
 Child Migrant Ann McVeigh shares her personal history and photographs of St Joseph’s Orphanage, Subiaco (now Wembley), WA.